-Public health scientists verified that a common virus -- a coronavirus -- that has become more severe as the likely cause of severe acute respiratory syndrome (SARS).
+Public health scientists verified that a common virus -- a coronavirus -- as the likely cause of severe acute respiratory syndrome (SARS).
 Many people wonder just how scientists know that the cause is a virus and, more importantly, this particular virus.

 In 1890, Robert Koch described the basis rules that scientists use to determine if an infectious organism causes a specific disease.
 These four rules are called "Koch's postulates."